CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

 method you implement your algorithm that processes the data.
 The method receives one parameter, the data, and has to return.
 If it returns a zero, the job will continue with processing the data.
 Otherwise the value will be returned by the job and the job will stop.
+This is useful if you are just interested in one result but not necessarily all results.

 ```php
 class MyRace implements Yothalot\Race